vivaria/edisonrul.ing/docs/source/cards/wall-of-revealing-light.md

-# WALL OF REVEALING LIGHT
+# Wall Of Revealing Light

 *   Paying Life Points for "Wall of Revealing Light" is a cost.
 *   If "Wall of Revealing Light"'s effect is negated by "Royal Decree" or "Jinzo", and then that card is destroyed, the effect of "Wall of Revealing Light" is re-applied.